WayneZww/FractalNet/README.md

 Drop-path
 ---------
 The auther provide a reference implementation for the elementwise-mean layer with local drop-path.
-There is still no public release of local+global, but we suggest implementing this through tying weights.
+This project is trying to realize local+global, by tying weights in blocks and globals.crox.

 Caffe
 --------